This is Our Passion.

 Come learn to paddle with us!
 No prior experience or equipment necessary and our paddlers come from all walks of life and every age bracket.
 Starting in April, we run beginner practice every Saturday from 9:00am to 10:30am.
 Interested?
 Check out our practice information for more details.

 Race With Us

 Want to experience the adrenaline rush of dragon boat racing?
-Our club will participate in several races this season, both in the DC area and across the country.
-All paddlers have the opportunity to race with the club-inclusive team.
-For the more competitive paddler, try out for our premier race team.
+Our club participates in several races each season, both in the DC area and across the country.
 With some of the most talented dragon boat coaches in the DC area, you’ll gain top-notch instruction and race with other committed athletes.
-Current members can sign up for upcoming races on the 2015 Race Schedule.

 CAN YOU BELIEVE – WE DO ALL THIS FOR ONLY $150 A YEAR

 Yearly memberships fees are $150 a paddler and $100 for students.
 Out of town memberships are $75.

 Should you feel generous, DCDBC is always thankful for any extra funds we can acquire.
 Donate here with this form.